cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <em>
 An example UDF written in PL/SQL.
 The function <b>is_vip</b>
 takes a customer key as input and returns whether the customer is a VIP.
-A customer is a VIP if the total amount of money spent on orders (computed using the <b>SELECT</b> statement) exceeds 1,000,000.
+A customer is a VIP if the total amount spent on orders (computed using the <b>SELECT</b> statement) exceeds 1,000,000.
 </em></p>

 Figure 2 showcases an example PL/SQL UDF, <b>is_vip</b>, which
 returns whether a customer is a VIP.
 The <b>is_vip</b> UDF mixes declarative code (the <b>SELECT</b> statement) and procedural code (<b>IF/ELSE</b> statements).
-Allowing users to mix procedural and declarative code provides a more convenient and intuitive means to express query logic compared to pure SQL.
+Allowing users to mix procedural and declarative code provides a more convenient and intuitive way to express query logic than pure SQL.
 As a result, UDFs provide significant software engineering benefits to database users, namely the ability to reuse code, express query logic more concisely, and decompose complex queries into modular functions.

 # Row-By-Agonizing-Row (RBAR) Execution